Chart Color Schemes

 Employment conditions in Manoora face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, agriculture, forestry & fishing is under-represented, with only 0.9% of Manoora's workforce compared to 4.5% in Rest of Qld.
-Over the year to September 2025, labour force levels decreased by 2.2%, while employment declined by 6.2%, causing the unemployment rate to rise by 3.8 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7% and a smaller increase in unemployment.
-State-level data to 25-Nov shows QLD employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest Manoora's employment should increase by 6.7% over five years and 14.0% over ten years, based on industry-specific projections applied to the local employment mix.
+Conversely, agriculture, forestry & fishing is under-represented with only 0.9% of Manoora's workforce compared to Rest of Qld's 4.5%.
+The area appears to offer limited local employment opportunities.
+Over the year to September 2025, labour force levels decreased by 2.2%, and employment declined by 6.2%, causing the unemployment rate to rise by 3.8 percentage points.
+In contrast, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with a smaller increase in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Manoora's employment should increase by 6.7% over five years and 14.0% over ten years, based on industry-specific projections applied to Manoora's employment mix.

 Frequently Asked Questions - Employment